-This separate document from the same survey period (2009-2010) reports on three 24-hour dietary recall of participants, with links to prevalence of diabetes, cardiovascular disease, kidney disease and hypertension.
-Intake of food types, macro-nutrients, vitamins and minerals are listed in detail.
+This separate document from the same survey period (2009-2010) reports on three 24-hour dietary recall of participants, with links to prevalence of diabetes, cardiovascular disease, kidney disease, and hypertension.
+Intake of food types, macro-nutrients, and vitamins and minerals are listed in detail.

 This survey focusses on the social determinants of health.
 Questions are asked about behaviours and attitudes around smoking, alcohol, wellbeing, eating, safety and media, and are analysed using demographic information.